 - Manage stormwater quality activities through the Storm Water Management Program, SWMP.

 In adherence with the general permit TXR040000, Part II, Section D, Number 12, the SWMP and the Annual Report are available for public review and comment below.
 These documents are also available at the Public Works Administration building, located at 919 Elm Street, Texarkana, Texas and at the Public Library, located at 600 W. 3rd Street, Texarkana, Texas.
 The Annual Report and SWMP will be updated annually to reflect additional requirements and revisions as they come into effect.
-Please direct comments concerning these documents to Stormwater Management.
+Please direct comments concerning these documents to Stormwater Management by email.